Rustin170506/ticdc.slide/slides.md

 The first metric is checkpoint ts lag.
 It is the latency between the upstream and the downstream.
 If you found the checkpoint ts lag is very big, it means the downstream is too slow.
 Maybe you have some problems in sink.
 Maybe the sink throughput is too low.
 Maybe there is too many conflicts in the sink.
 So you should find a way to speed up the sink.

 The second metric is resolved ts lag.
 It is a internal indicator.
+It's a very complicated metric.
+Also it's not easy to understand.

+Its first meaning is the lag between the table's resolved ts and the current tso.
+You know, we received the resolved ts from TiKV.
+But it's for each region.
+We have to calculate the minimum resolved ts for the whole table.

+Its Its second function is to control the other processors.
+In most cases, we can use it for DDL.
-For example, we use it to control the other processors.
-If owner has not executed the DDL, so we can not execute the DML after this DDL.
+If owner has not executed the DDL, so we can't execute the DML after this DDL.
 We use a global resolved ts to control it.
+So if a DDL can not be executed, the resolved ts lag may be keep increasing.

+We also usr it for Redo log and sync point.
+But it really difficult to understand.
+So I will not talk about it here.

+The third metric is TiKV's min resolved ts lag.
+It is the progress of one region.
+You can use it to locate the problem of TiKV.
+If the min resolved ts lag is very big, maybe there is something wrong with TiKV.
+Like we can't calculate the resolved ts for some regions, because we got some locks on those regions.

+You can locate the location of the problem by those metrics.
+Does it happen on the downstream?
+Or does it cause by internal problems?
+Does it happen on TiKV?
 -->

----

 ---
 layout: intro